iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/lstm-keras/next-frame-tutorial/README.md

 # Next-frame prediction with Conv-LSTM
 ## Stacked Conv-LSTM
 This is a sample tutorial code from https://keras.io/examples/vision/conv_lstm/ for the demonstration of next frame prediction with Conv-LSTM.
 The model has 3 stacked Conv-LSTM layers with 40 hidden units (filters of size (3 x 3)) in each layer.
-The final layer is a 1 filter 3D Convolutional layer to produce the final image.
-The model is many-to-one.
+The final layer is a 1 filter 3D Convolutional layer with filter size (3 x 3 x 3) to produce the final image.
+Between each two layers there is a batch normalization layer to make network stable and faster.
+The model is many-to-one which means given any number sequences, the model will predict the next frame of the given sequence.
 Artificial dataset is generated where each frame has 3 - 7 squares moving linearly over time inside the 40 x 40 image frame.
+Binary cross-entropy loss and Adadelta optimizer were used for the training.

 To run this model: